YoeDistro/yoedistro.org/content/_index.md

 ## Well Documented

-Clear documentation on how to get started and accomplish practical tasks.
+Clear documentation on how to get started and accomplish common tasks.

 ## Broad architecture support